His Only Son

-His Only Son is a 2023 American Christian historical drama film produced, edited, written and directed by David Helling.
+His Only Son is a 2023 American Abrahamic historical drama film produced, edited, written and directed by David Helling.
 Primarily set in Canaan, the film centers on the account from Genesis 22 in the Old Testament when the Lord tells Abraham to sacrifice his only son, Isaac, on Mount Moriah.
 The film stars Nicolas Mouawad as Abraham, Sara Seyed as Sarah, Edaan Moskowitz as Isaac, and Daniel da Silva as the Lord, alongside Ottavio Taddei and Nicolai Perez.
 It was released in the United States on March 31, 2023.

 Plot

 In 2,000 BC, in Canaan, the Lord calls Abraham to sacrifice his only son, Isaac, as a burnt offering on the mountain of Moriah.
 Bidding goodbye to his wife Sarah, Abraham takes two of his servants, Kelzar, the son of the chief servant Eliezer of Damascus, and Eshcolam, a Pelishtiy, with him and Isaac.
 Forty years earlier, in 2,040 BC, Abraham–then as Abram–tells his wife Sarah–then as Sarai–that he sees the Lord God, who instructs him to go to a land the Lord God will show him and promises to make of him a great nation, leaving his home, Ur Kasdim.

 In the present, on the road to Hebron, the group encounters several Pelishtiy guards of Abimelech, king of Pelesheth.
 The Pelishtiys leave the group alone after Abraham reveals himself as Abram, who is acquainted with King Abimelech.
 At camp, Abraham tells the event of how he leads his shepherds to defeat the kings from Shinar in the east, saving Sodomite captives which include Abraham's family.
 Abraham also discusses the destruction of Sodom and Gomorrah due to wickedness with the group.

 Throughout the journey, Abraham recalls the Lord's promise of land and descendants and how Sarai advises Abram to go to Egypt during a famine.
 Approaching Hebron, Abraham remembers the Lord's covenant with him of a son as an heir.
 Abraham reminisces how he tells Sarai the Lord's covenant with him, leading to Abram sleeping with Sarai's Egyptian maid, Hagar, to bear children at Sarai's request and Hagar being pregnant then giving birth to Ishmael, Abram's firstborn son, at Hebron, creating contention between Abram, Sarai, and Hagar.